WalletScrutiny/WalletScrutinyCom/_hardware/stepansnigirev.simplearduino.diy.md

 ## Analysis

 This project is a **do-it-yourself** project that was last updated on September 24, 2018.
-As the predecessor to the {% include walletLink.html wallet='hardware/stepansnigirev.microbitcoin.arduino.diy' %} it is *no longer actively maintained.*
+It is *no longer actively maintained.*